 Warwick became fascinated with the power of the image at a young age.
 This early interest led him on a path to stills photography motivated by the works of such photographers as the black and white landscaper Ansel Adams and the portrait-genius Henri Cartier-Bresson.
 But Warwick was soon drawn in by the magnetism of the moving image with all of its wonder and potential.

-Starting out, Warwick pursued academic studies in film.
-Today he knows his most valuable cinematic education was found on the film set through collaboration with many of cinematography’s greats, supporting DPs such as Don McAlpine ACS ASC, Andrew Lesnie ACS ASC, David Eggby ACS, Nino Martinetti ACS, Lance Acord ASC , James Glennon ASC, Ernie Clark ACS, Vincent Monton ACS, Geoffrey Simpson ACS, Garry Phillips ACS, Ian Baker ACS and Russell Boyd ACS in the capacities of 1st AC, Camera Operator and 2nd Unit DP.
+Starting out, Warwick pursued academic studies in film for a solid foundation and understanding.
+Today, he knows his much of his cinematic education was advanced on the film set through collaboration with many of cinematography’s greats, supporting DPs such as Don McAlpine ACS ASC, Andrew Lesnie ACS ASC, David Eggby ACS, Nino Martinetti ACS, Lance Acord ASC , James Glennon ASC, Ernie Clark ACS, Vincent Monton ACS, Geoffrey Simpson ACS, Garry Phillips ACS, Ian Baker ACS and Russell Boyd ACS in the capacities of 1st AC, Camera Operator and 2nd Unit DP.
 He thoroughly enjoyed the mentorship and development that came from his experiences with cinematographers such as these and also directors like multi award-winning, long-time collaborator Natasha Pincus along with Bruce Beresford, Spike Jonze, Fred Schepisi, George Miller, Ben Lewin, Alex Proyas, Simon Wincer, Paul Currie, Mark Steven Johnson, Rob Sitch, Paul Cox and Sue Brooks.
 He fast gained a reputation as one of Australia’s leading camera operators and enjoyed a career as a sought-after camera operator on several major Australian and International narrative feature film productions, before inevitably sliding comfortably into the role of Director of Photography.

 Having shot projects in Africa, Europe, the U.S.A, all across Asia and Australia, Warwick’s works have screened at film festivals throughout the world (including SXSW, Interfilm Berlin, LA Film Festival, Melbourne International Film Festival) and have been recognized at the highest levels, including nomination for the MTV VMA for Best Video, winner of two ARIA Awards (Best Video) and numerous ACS awards.
 Warwick’s collaboration with clients include Telstra, Mazda, Toyota, McDonalds, Holden, Mini Cooper, KFC, Ford, Burger King, L’Oreal, Honda, Blackmores, NRMA, Myer, Chemist Warehouse, TAC to name a few.
 He has shot music videos for high profile artists including Paul Kelly, Gotye, Missy Higgins, Pete Murray, Powderfinger, P!nk, Sarah Blasko, Something For Kate and The Paper Kites.